womblee/sixthworks-launcher/README.md

-# sixthworks-launcher
+# Launcher
-Launcher for sixthworks software.
+Secure launcher I made for having easy access to cheats you bought...